Quickstart ebuild guide

 At the top of the ebuild is a header block.
 This is present in all ebuilds.

-Information Variables
+Information variables

 Next, there are a series of variables.
 These tell Portage various things about the ebuild and package in question.

-The EAPI of the ebuild, see EAPI Usage and Description.
+The EAPI of the ebuild, see EAPI usage and description.

 The DESCRIPTION variable is set to a short description of the package and its purpose.